lightlystarched/mean-seed/README.md

 * RequireJS

 ## To make use of this seed:
-> git clone https://github.com/lightlystarched/mean-seed [your path]
+> git clone https://github.com/lightlystarched/mean-seed [your folder]

-> cd [your path]
+> cd [your folder]

 > npm install && bower install

-And now you're good to go!
+And now you're good to go.

-To run your test server and watch for changes, type:
+To run your test server and watch the 'less' folder for changes, type:
 > grunt

 Then just navigate your browser to http://localhost:3000/